UstadMobile/UstadMobile/app-react/README.md

 ## Getting started from source

-* Follow steps in the [project README](../#development-environment-setup)  to setup development environment and start the server.
+* Follow steps in the [main project README](../README.md#development-environment-setup) to setup development environment and start the server.

 * Run the web app using Gradle: